Puerto Vallarta Gay Travel

 The high season for Mexico is November through April, but tourists certainly visit year-round.
 Puerto Vallarta is also quite popular for long weekend trips over holiday weekends.

-On a weekly basis, Puerto Vallarta’s nightlife explodes Thursdays through Sundays.
+Puerto Vallarta gay nightlife explodes Thursdays through Sundays.
 This is mainly because of an influx of weekend travelers.

 Overall Puerto Vallarta tourism is so high though, that just about every weeknight has something going on.
 Gay bars on Monday through Wednesday nights are still lively, but not as much as the weekends.